dotnet/tye/docs/getting_started.md

 1. If you haven't already, stop the existing `tye run` command using `Ctrl + C`.
 Run the `tye` command line in the folder with the solution.

     ```
-    tye run --port 8001
+    tye run
     ```

     The dashboard should show both the `frontend` and `backend` services.

 ## Service Discovery and Communication

 1. Now that we have 2 applications running, lets make them communicate.
-By default, **tye** enables service discovery by injecting environment variables with a specific naming convention.
+By default, `tye` enables service discovery by injecting environment variables with a specific naming convention.

     Add this method to the frontend project at the bottom of the Startup.cs class:
     ```C#